truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 Changes:

 * Fix for TrueNAS SCALE application deployment being stuck when the pool used for application management is encrypted ([NAS-124776](https://ixsystems.atlassian.net/browse/NAS-124776)).

-* The upgrade option is removed from the TrueNAS SCALE ISO installer.
-  The recommended upgrade process continues to be to use the web interface update screens.

 * Fix issue where system logs stop sending to a remote logging server ([NAS-124825](https://ixsystems.atlassian.net/browse/NAS-124845)).